MooVC/MooVC/README.md

 - Annotated extensions to better support static analysis for null state.
 - Created new contextual resource files and migrated resources from centralized resource file.
 - Changed Processing.IProcessor so that it now inherits from Microsoft.Extensions.Hosting.IHostedService (**Breaking Change**).
-- Changed the constituents of Processing namespace to account for new Processing.IProcessor signature.
 - Changed Processing.ProcessorStateChangedEventArgs so that it is now serializable.
 - Changed Processing.StartOperationInvalidException so that it is now serializable.
 - Changed Processing.StopOperationInvalidException so that it is now serializable.
+- Changed Processing.TimedJobQueue to implement IEmitDiagnostics (**Breaking Change**).
+- Changed the constituents of Processing namespace to account for new Processing.IProcessor signature.
 - Changed the type of the first parameter of Processing.ProcessorStateChangedEventHandler to IProcessor (**Breaking Change**).
 - Changed Linq.Paging to a Record type (**Breaking Change**).
 - Changed TimedProcessor to comform to the new IProcessor interface (**Breaking Change**).